Amazing Blood Ties! (2025)

 Work In Progress – Chloe’s New Stem Cells (2023)

+Using textiles and embroidery to document the tales of The Nightshade Family, intended to create a community quilt with story patches built up by children.
 A DIY zine helps the participants get to know each family member, design a family crest and begin the consider what stories the characters might have to tell!

 Children who experience a variety of gender expression, race and disability can find themselves represented within the family, with the potential to create and include new characters just like themselves.